Get in Touch

 FAQ´s

-A digital audit helps you understand the real state of a product or platform.
-It provides clarity on how it was built, how it currently operates, and whether it aligns with your business goals.
-The goal is to reduce uncertainty and support better decisions.
+A digital audit helps you understand the actual state of a product or platform.
+It provides clarity on how it was created, how it currently works, and whether it aligns with your business objectives.
+The goal is to reduce uncertainty and facilitate better decision-making.

-An audit is recommended when a project is not moving as expected, performance is declining, costs are increasing, or there are doubts about quality, scalability, or direction.
+An audit is recommended when a project is not progressing as expected, performance is declining, costs are rising, or there are doubts about quality, scalability, or direction.
 It is also useful before investing in new features or major changes.

-Audits may cover product scope, user experience, technical structure, integrations, performance, security practices, and operational readiness.
-The focus is defined at the beginning based on your needs.
+Audits can cover product scope, user experience, technical architecture, integrations, performance, security practices, and operational readiness.
+The focus is defined at the outset based on your needs.

-No. While technical aspects are reviewed, audits also include product logic, usability, and alignment with business objectives.
-This ensures recommendations are practical and not purely technical.
+No. Although technical aspects are reviewed, audits also include product logic, usability, and alignment with business objectives.
+This ensures that recommendations are practical and not purely technical.

-You receive a clear diagnosis with documented findings, identified risks, and prioritized recommendations.
-The outcome is a concrete action plan to decide what to fix, optimize, scale, or rethink.
+You will receive a clear diagnosis with documented conclusions, identified risks, and prioritized recommendations.
+The result is a concrete action plan to decide what needs to be corrected, optimized, expanded, or rethought.

 Not necessarily.
 Many audits confirm what is working well and identify specific areas for improvement.
-The objective is to avoid unnecessary rework and focus only on what truly needs attention.
+The goal is to avoid unnecessary work and focus only on what really needs attention.